pwyoung/nomaj/docs/algorithm.md

   - Create the module dir, BUILD_DIR/<module>
   - Set the working dir to the module dir
   - Run the script for the module

-- Defaults:
-  - The default module name is 'make'
-  - The default script is 'run'
 ```
 See the tests for example usage.